 Help your potential matches find common interests.

-everything right except the year.
+got everything right except the year.

-I am a musician; classical, film, and television primarily, with
+Music-wise, classical, film, and television primarily, with

 occasional flying visits to jazz, swing, and various others.

 Generally I'll try almost anything but there are some genres I have